 All the hard work is done.
 It’s time to rejoice and enjoy the fruits of everyone’s labor, right?
 Wrong!
 This is where the real work begins and most business owners/leaders make mistakes.
 They bring the management team together, make the announcement, pump everyone up, and provide some basic guidelines in how, the now two entities, will work together as one.
 It sounds good, everyone moves out, and in a relatively short amount of time, things start falling apart.
 People get confused, communication breaks down, frustration builds, production drops, employees leave, and customer service decreases.
 What happened?
 How can something great turn into chaos so quickly?

-Top-5 reasons why Mergers and Acquisitions (M&A) are not successful:
+Top-5 reasons why a Merger or Acquisition (M&A) is not successful:

 - No or vague implementation plan